SofaPirate/PqLEDStrip/README.md

 ### Default constructor

 #### `LEDStripWS281X()`
-Default constructor.
 No palette is set initially: values constrained between 0.0 and 1.0 will be mapped to grey colors.

 ### Pixel  Management